msainsburydale/NeuralEstimators.jl/README.md

 ### Contributing

 If you encounter a bug or have a suggestion, please consider [opening an issue](https://github.com/msainsburydale/NeuralEstimators.jl/issues) or submitting a pull request.
+A todo list can be found at [TODO.md](https://github.com/msainsburydale/NeuralEstimators.jl/tree/main/TODO.md).
 Instructions for contributing to the documentation can be found in [docs/README.md](https://github.com/msainsburydale/NeuralEstimators.jl/tree/main/docs/README.md).
 When adding functionality to the package, you may wish to add unit tests to the file [test/runtests.jl](https://github.com/msainsburydale/NeuralEstimators.jl/tree/main/test/runtests.jl).
 You can then run these tests locally by executing the following command from the root folder:
 ```bash
 julia --project=. -e "using Pkg; Pkg.test()"
 ```